EE-724 / 4 crédits

 Keywords

-Human language technology, language engineering, neural networks, machine translation, information search and retrieval.
+Human language technology, language models, neural networks, machine translation, information search and retrieval.

 Learning Prerequisites